zed-io/kolektivo-app/README.md

 ## Deploy

+**Google App Engine**
+Here's a Github issue outlining steps to take to configure your NextJs app for deployment to Google App Engine.
+[See more](https://github.com/vercel/next.js/discussions/12474)

 **Vercel**
 The easiest way to deploy the template is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.